jetbrains-academy/kotlin-onboarding-collections/duckShopServer/duckShopServerListDefinition/task.md

 (this number may also be zero) of the same type.
 Objects in a collection are called elements or items.

-`List`s are ordered collections with access to elements by indices — integer numbers that reflect their position.
+`Lists` are ordered collections with access to elements by indices — integer numbers that reflect their position.
 The index of the first element is zero.
 Elements can occur more than once in a list.